Heavy metal genres: Folk metal

 Folk metal is a subgenre of heavy metal that developed in Europe during the 1990s.
 As the name suggests, the genre is a fusion of heavy metal with traditional folk music.
 This includes the widespread use of folk instruments and, to a lesser extent, traditional singing styles (for example, Dutch band Heidevolk, Danish band Sylvatica and Spanish band Stone of Erech).

+Folk metal is one of the youngest genres of metal.
 The earliest example of folk metal was the English band Golgotha, whose 1984 EP Dangerous Games contained a mixture of new wave of British heavy metal and folk styles.
 The genre was not further developed, however, until the emergence of another English band, Skyclad.
 Their debut album The Wayward Sons of Mother Earth was released in 1990.
 It was not until 1994 and 1995 that other early contributors in the genre began to emerge from different regions of Europe as well as in Israel.
 Among these early groups, the Irish band Cruachan and the German band Subway to Sally each spearheaded a different regional variation that over time became known as Celtic metal and medieval metal respectively.
 Despite their contributions, folk metal remained little known with few representatives during the 1990s.
 It was not until the early 2000s when the genre exploded into prominence, particularly in Finland, with the efforts of such groups as Finntroll, Ensiferum, Korpiklaani, Turisas, and Moonsorrow.

 The music of folk metal is characterized by its diversity, with bands known to perform different styles of both heavy metal music and folk music.
 A large variety of folk instruments are used in the genre with many bands consequently featuring six or more members in their regular line-ups.
 A few bands are also known to rely on keyboards to simulate the sound of folk instruments.
 Lyrics in the genre commonly deal with mythology, history, and nature.

 Derivatives of folk metal

 Celtic metal

 Celtic metal is a subgenre of folk metal that developed in the 1990s in Ireland.
 As the name suggests, the genre is a fusion of heavy metal music and Celtic music.
 The early pioneers of the genre were the three Irish bands Cruachan, Primordial and Waylander.
-The genre has since expanded beyond Irish shores, and is known to be performed today by bands from numerous other countries.
+The genre has since expanded beyond Irish shores and is known to be performed today by bands from numerous other countries.

 Pirate metal

 Pirate metal is a subgenre of folk metal that blends heavy metal, thrash metal, and sometimes speed metal with pirate mythology, and, commonly, elements of sea shanties.
 The style was influenced heavily by German heavy metal band Running Wild and its third studio album, Under Jolly Roger.
-Popular Pirate metal bands include Alestorm, Swashbuckle, and Lagerstein.
+Popular Pirate metal bands include Alestorm and Swashbuckle.